The $k$-fold circuit property for matroids: Concluding remarks

-Another family of matroids we are interested in are \emph{rigidity matroids} $\cR_d$, a class of matroids arising from discrete geometry closely related to count matroids.
-In particular, the two-dimensional rigidity matroid $\cR_2$ is equal to the count matroid $\cM(2,3)$, and so we know it satisfies the double circuit property.
-Moreover, the structure of its $k$-fold circuits has implications for how rigidity behaves under coning operations.
-These questions are investigated in a forthcoming paper~\cite{JNS}. \\
+2. {Rigidity matroids} are a family of matroids arising from discrete geometry which are closely related to count matroids.
+In particular, the $d$-dimensional rigidity matroid is equal to the count matroid $\cM(d,2d-1)$ when $d=1,2$ and hence satisfies the double circuit property by \cite{Mak}.
+Characterising the $d$-dimensional rigidity matroid is an important open problem when $d\geq 3$ and results on the structure of double circuits in these matroids would be useful in making progress on this problem.
+We will investigate this avenue of research in a forthcoming paper~\cite{JNS}. \\

-2. We have established that many examples of matroids satisfying the double circuit property also satisfy the $k$-fold circuit property for all $k \geq 1$.
-In particular, we do not know of an example of a matroid that satisfies the double circuit property but not the $k$-fold circuit property for some $k > 2$.
-As such, we pose the following: \begin{question} If a matroid $\cM$ satisfies the double circuit property, does it satisfy the $k$-fold circuit property? \end{question} A positive answer to this question would make verifying the $k$-fold circuit property easier, as double circuits have a simpler structure than $k$-fold circuits in general, particularly as $k$-fold circuits can be non-trivial but disconnected. \\
+3. We have established that many examples of matroids which satisfy the double circuit property, in fact satisfy the $k$-fold circuit property for all $k \geq 1$.
+Indeed, we do not know of any example of a matroid that satisfies the double circuit property but not the $k$-fold circuit property for some $k > 2$.
+As such, we pose the following: \begin{question} Does every matroid which satisfies the double circuit property, satisfy the $k$-fold circuit property for all $k\geq 1$? \end{question} A positive answer to this question would make verifying the $k$-fold circuit property easier, as double circuits have a simpler structure than $k$-fold circuits in general, particularly as $k$-fold circuits can be non-trivial but disconnected. \\

-3. Dress and Lov\'asz's initial interest in double circuits was in studying the matroid matching problem.
+4. Dress and Lov\'asz's initial interest in double circuits was to study the matroid matching problem.
 We briefly describe a generalisation of this called the \emph{$k$-uniform matroid matching problem}.
 Let $\cM=(E,r)$ be a matroid and $\cH$ be a set of rank $k$ flats of $\cM$.
 A set of flats $H \subseteq \cH$ is a \emph{$k$-uniform matching} if $r(\bigcup_{p \in H} p) = k|H|$.
 The $k$-uniform matroid matching problem is to compute a $k$-uniform matching of $\cH$ of maximum size, which we denote $\nu_k(\cH)$.
 (Thus, the usual matroid matching problem is the special case when $k=2$.)
 The upper bound on the maximum number of independent lines in projective spaces obtained by Lov\'asz in [12, Part I of the proof of Theorem 2] can be extended to show that

 where the minimum is taken over all flats $Z \subseteq E$ of $\cM$ and for all partitions $\pi = (\cH_1,\cH_2,\dots, \cH_t)$ of $\cH$.